facelessuser/coloraide/docs/src/markdown/plugins/space.md

 ## Mix-ins

 ColorAide provides some various mixins for some common color space types.
-It should be noted that all cylindrical type color mixins are derived from `Cylindrical`.
+It should be noted that all cylindrical type color mixins are derived from `Cylindrical`. `Regular` is used for normal, 3 channel color spaces _usually_ with ranges of [0, 1], CMY and sRGB as examples.

 /// tab | Cylindrical
 ```py